 Once the entire family has devoured all the sliced ham, remove the rest from the bone and portion for later.
 You can use the ham bone in stocks or for added flavors in beans and greens.

 Dice up any leftover smoked ham and store it in ziplock bags.
-Use the leftovers for
+Who doesn’t love leftover ham?
+This twice-smoked spiral ham goes with everything and makes your next couple of lunches easy.

 And pretty much anywhere you can think to use it!